 The Lagoon has been refurbished and improved, with a new pebblecrete pool surface, major landscaping and drainage upgrades, including new park facilities and garden beds.

 Splash Pools Constructions completed the pool resurfacing works on behalf of Council, and the landscaping works were completed by Council’s Parks & Gardens team.

-Some minor works have continued to take place around the Lagoon precinct will continue over the next few months, with new shade sails recently installed under Works for Queensland funding, and some park structures to be completed soon.
+Some minor works have continued to take place around the Lagoon precinct will continue over the next few months, with new shade sails recently installed under Works for Queensland funding, and some park structures to be completed soon under insurance.
 During this time the main pool will remain open.

 |Bowen Town Square|